Kirkland & Ellis

 That said, trainees seem fine with this pact of top pay, more independence and high quality work.
 “The firm is open about the fact that it requires applicants to have a greater appetite for responsibility than elsewhere, and taking on more responsibility requires a greater time commitment”, noting that “partners and associates are very good at respecting weekends/annual leave and will only disturb either if absolutely necessary”.

-Working from home doesn’t appear to have had such an impact as it has had in other firms, with the majority, perhaps unsurprisingly, preferring to get stuck into work at the office.
+Agile working doesn’t appear to have had such an impact as it has had in other firms, with the majority, perhaps unsurprisingly, preferring to get stuck into work at the office.
 It also helps that trainee cohorts are “close and really supportive”.
 With some wholesome camaraderie, rookies are known to have “honest discussions about where we are at with our personal and professional lives”, while avoiding the kind of competitive tension or backstabbing that is sometimes present in the City.
-“We all want each other to do well”, says one besotted trainee.
+“We all want each other to do well,” says one besotted trainee.

-Kirkland is famously located on 12 different floors in the Sir Norman Foster’s Gherkin building in the City of London.
+Kirkland is famously located on 12 different floors in Sir Norman Foster’s Gherkin building in the City of London.
 What’s more, the interior is as impressive as the exterior.
 “I defy you to find anywhere better to be sat at midnight working on a Tuesday,” quips one trainee.
-As one insider pithily put it, “It’s the Gherkin.
+As one insider pithily put it: “It’s the Gherkin.
 Don’t worry, your mum will be proud of you”.
-The highly-rated canteen is supplemented by the firm’s policy of covering £25 expenditure on Deliveroo orders for those who are working late.
-The firm is, however, expected to move to a newly constructed building at 40 Leadenhall Street, dubbed ‘Gotham City’.
+But an office move is on the horizon.
+The US titan has put pen to paper on a new building at 40 Leadenhall Street dubbed ‘Gotham City’.
+An exact move date is yet to be announced but one junior tells us they’re “super excited” about the impending switch.

 Insider Scorecard